rabmurab/AJ90JS/days_6_to_10.md

 let anotherStr = We use \"\" when quoting someone";
 ```

 The backslash isn't just used for escaping quotes.
 It is used for escaping special characters in a string.
-Escape sequences aloow us to use characters we may otherwise not use in a string.
+Escape sequences allow us to use characters we may otherwise not use in a string.
 These characters include:
 |Code|  Output       |
 |----|---------------|
 |\\  |  backlash     |